ghcjs/ghcjs-ffiqq/README.markdown

 you to call JavaScript inline, with named parameters.
 The QuasiQuoter automatically splices the top-level foreign imports.

-The current version is not yet ready for production, since it uses `unsafePerformIO` and `fromJust` around the `fromJSRef` and `toJSRef` methods.
-We might want to modify the classes to make them more suitable for the purpose of this library.
+The current version is not yet ready for production, since it uses experimental pure marshalling typeclasses.

 Example: